-1. The first author of a contribution to the journal shall be entitled to receive twenty-five reprints of each paper, free of charge.
+1. The first author of a contribution to the journal shall be entitled to receive 10 complimentary copies of the issue in which the article in question has appeared.

-2. Additional reprints of articles can be ordered separately.
+2. Reprints of articles can be ordered separately.
 Prices are available upon request from the Publisher, IOS Press, Van Diemenstraat 94, 1013 CN Amsterdam, The Netherlands.
-Fax: +31206203419.
+Fax: +31 20 620 34 19.
 E-mail: Editorial@iospress.nl.